reduckted/GitWebLinks/README.md

 Works with:

+-   Azure DevOps
+-   Bitbucket Cloud
+-   Bitbucket Server
 -   GitHub
 -   GitHub Enterprise
--   Bitbucket Server
--   Bitbucket Cloud
+-   GitLab
 -   Visual Studio Team Services
--   Azure Dev Ops

-For GitHub Enterprise and Bitbucket Server, there is some configuration required.
-[See below for more details](#github-enterprise-and-bitbucket-server).
+For GitHub Enterprise, GitLab Enterprise/Community Edition and Bitbucket Server, there is some configuration required.
+[See below for more details](#github-enterprise-gitlab-enterprise-and-bitbucket-server).

 ## Copy Link to File